harness/developer-hub/docs/cloud-cost-management/3-use-ccm-cost-reporting/3-root-cost-analysis/analyze-cost-for-aws.md

 ### Analyze AWS Cost

 The Perspectives provide deep insights into your AWS costs.
-The cost includes all the applicable credits and discounts.
+The costs include all the applicable credits and discounts.

 1. In **Cloud Costs**, select **Perspectives**, and then select **AWS**.
 The AWS services are displayed.

      ![](./static/analyze-cost-for-aws-07.png)
-2. Select the **date range** for the costs you want to analyze.
+2. Select the date range for the costs you want to analyze.

      ![](./static/analyze-cost-for-aws-08.png)

-3. You can use the following options to Group By:
+3. You can use the following group-by options:

   * **Cost Categories**: Each [cost category](../2-ccm-cost-categories/1-ccm-cost-categories.md) that you have created based on your business requirements.